Awguhst/measure-theory-notes/README.md

 - Uniqueness of Measures
 - Existence of Measures

-The content in these notes is heavily influenced by the theory and examples presented in Steele's book.
+The content in these notes is heavily influenced by the theory and examples presented in Schilling's book.